pjechris/AnnotationInject/README.md

 ## Usage / Annotations

 ### `inject`
-Register a class into the dependency container.
+Registers a class into the dependency container.

 ```swift
 /// sourcery: inject